graphx-design/merino-api-clients/README.md

 ## Introduction

 This JSON-via-HTTPS service allows our registered users access to our product details and to place orders without using the web site per se.
-If you require managing the user interface for your purchases but don't want to dive into cXML PunchOut support, this API is for you.
+If you require managing the user interface for your purchases but don't want to dive into cXML or EDI X12 support, this API is for you.

 ## Usage